-6 Discussion
+6. Discussion

 Figures 16 and 17 strongly suggest that our initial claim to the ability to restrict the deformation space of a soft membrane is valid.
 The unreinforced membrane's volume exponentially increases at low pressures, making accurate control of the inflated membrane's volume and shape difficult.
 The fiber-reinforced samples, on the other hand, are clearly restrained to their predefined profiles.
-While there is elastomer expansion between the fibers at higher pressures (see Figures 17h and 17l), the overall shape and volume of the membranes can still be controlled.
-Additionally, this expansion between the fibers can be reduced by increasing the fiber density.
+While there is elastomer expansion between the fibers at higher pressures (see Figure 17(h) and (l)), the overall shape and volume of the membranes can still be controlled.
+In addition, this expansion between the fibers can be reduced by increasing the fiber density.